lab1092/blender-manual_ja/manual/materials/properties/ramps.rst

 on viewing angle.

-Since texture calculations in Blender happen before shading, the :guilabel:`Ramp Shader` can completely replace texture or material color.
+Since texture calculations in Blender happen before shading, the *Ramp Shader* can completely replace texture or material color.
 But by use of the mixing options and Alpha values it is possible to create an additional layer of shading in Blender materials.